 internal vascularity requires further workup to exclude a malignant lesion

 CT has high sensitivity in the diagnosis of cystic teratomas 6 though it is not routinely recommended for this purpose owing to its ionizing radiation.

 Typically CT images demonstrate fat (areas with very low Hounsfield values), fat-fluid level, calcification (sometimes dentiform), Rokitansky protuberance, and tufts of hair.
 The presence of most of the above tissues is diagnostic of ovarian cystic teratomas in 98% of cases 5.
 Whenever the size exceeds 10 cm or soft tissue plugs and cauliflower appearance with irregular borders are seen, malignant transformation should be suspected 5.

 When ruptured, the characteristic hypoattenuating fatty fluid can be found as anti dependent pockets, typically below the right hemidiaphragm, a pathognomonic finding 2.
 The escaped cyst content also leads to chemical peritonitis and the mesentery may be stranded and the peritoneum thickened, which may mimic peritoneal carcinomatosis 2.

 MR evaluation usually tends to be reserved for difficult cases but is exquisitely sensitive to fat components.
-Both fat suppression techniques and chemical shift artefact can be used to confirm the presence of fat.
+Both fat suppression techniques and chemical shift artifact can be used to confirm the presence of fat.

 Enhancement is also able to identify solid invasive components, and as such can be used to accurately locally stage malignant variants.